Mongol invasion of Kievan Rus': Background

 The princes of Galicia–Volhynia and Chernigov initially defeated the Mongols at Battle of Oleshia in May 1223.
 The Mongols (called "Tartars" in contemporary accounts) then defeated a united Rus' army led by Mstislav the Bold and Mstislav Romanovich the Old on 31 May 1223 at the Battle of the Kalka River.
 In 1237, they besieged and took Ryazan, and Vladimir fell in early February 1238.
 "For our sins", wrote a chronicler, "unknown nations arrived.
 No one knew their origin or whence they came, or what religion they practiced.
 That is known only to God, and perhaps to wise men learned in books".
 Although this defeat left the principalities at the mercy of invaders, the Mongol or Tartar forces retreated and did not reappear for another 13 years, during which time the princes of Rus' went on quarreling and fighting as before, until they were startled by a new and much more formidable invading force.
 In The Secret History of the Mongols, the only reference to this early battle is:

-Then he (Genghis Khan) sent Dorbei the Fierce off against the city of Merv, and on to conquer the people between Iraq and the Indus.
+Then [Genghis Khan] sent Dorbei the Fierce off against the city of Merv, and on to conquer the people between Iraq and the Indus.
 He sent Subetei the Brave off to war in the North where he defeated eleven kingdoms and tribes, crossing the Volga and Ural Rivers, finally going to war with Kiev.

 The Secret History of the Mongols reports that Ögedei sent Batu, Büri, Möngke, and many other princes on a campaign to help Subutai, who was facing strong resistance from various peoples and cities under Genghis Khan's command.
 The list of Genghisides who participated in the campaign is present in works such as The Secret Legend, Yuan Shi, and Jami' al-tawarikh.
 In addition to Batu, other Chingizids who participated in the campaign included the sons of Jochi, Orda, Shiban, Tangkut and Berke; the son of Chagatai, Baidar, and the grandson of Chagatai, Büri; the sons of Ögedei, Güyük and Kadan; the sons of Tolui, Möngke and Ariq Böke; the son of Genghis Khan, Külkhan, and the grandson of Genghis Khan's brother, Argasun.
 In 1235 and early 1236, the assembled army prepared for an offensive, and then subjugated the Bashkir tribes, who were forced to allocate several detachments to the Mongol army.
 In the autumn of 1236, the Mongols concentrated on the Caspian steppes under the general leadership of Jochi's son Batu.